-One sponsorship seeker said that their standard contract was for three years, with an annual review, where the sponsor could opt out of the rest of the contract.
+One rightsholder said that their standard contract was for three years, with an annual review, where the sponsor could opt out of the rest of the contract.
 Several others chimed in saying that either sounded like a great idea or that they were doing that now.

 On one hand, I don’t think a sponsor should be able to get out of a sponsorship contract without very good reason (see below).
 On the other, contracts aren’t written in stone, either.

 I do think having an annual review of a sponsorship is a very good idea.
 It allows both parties to get any issues, grievances, or opportunities out on the table.
 It provides a forum for sponsors to discuss any changes in strategic direction.
 And it allows for fine-tuning of benefits provided, so they are appropriate to any changing needs.

 What shouldn’t be changed during an annual review are the basics: Contract length and the rights fee.

 The standard sponsorship contract has exit clauses, covering things like disrepute, non-delivery of contracted benefits, cancellation, and other events that will substantially reduce the ability of the sponsor to derive a marketing return from the investment.
 Rightsholders have similar rights, and would not be expected to continue providing sponsorship rights if, say, the fee hadn’t been paid.

 I tend to be pretty steadfast on exit clauses.
 If the rightsholder has done the wrong thing and isn’t taking heroic steps to fix the situation, it’s time to go.
 There are a lot of other options.